marie230/DevOpsCrudApp/app/README.md

 You can login to all of the created VM's with the user ``vagrant`` and the password ``vagrant``.

 #### Step 4
-Now, you can commit and push changes via git on the `development` or `master` branch.
-In this example, the development branch is used.
-If you want to push changes to the `master` branch, you can specify it instead of the `development` branch in the following code guideline.
+Now, you can commit and push changes via git to the `development` or `master` branch.

 If you push something to the ``development`` branch, it will deploy to the ``Development Environment``.
 If you push something to the ``master`` branch, it will deploy to the ``Production Environment``.

+In the following example, the ``development`` branch is used.
+If you want to push changes to the `master` branch, you can specify it instead of the `development` branch.

 ```sh
 # checkout development branch